superluserdo/fake-home/README.md

 # fake-home

-This is a collection of scripts to take programs that clutter up your `$HOME` and banish them to a directory that is `$HOME` for them.
+This is a simple set of scripts to take programs that clutter up your `$HOME` with dotfiles and banish them to a directory that is `$HOME` for only them.

 ## `fakehome-banish`: Banish a program